- Car accident settlement timelines all vary due to the variety of factors that influence the time it takes to settle a car accident case.

-- Periodic payments require the responsible party to make monthly or semi-monthly payments over a specific period until the agreed-upon settlement amount is paid in full.
+2. Periodic payments require the responsible party to make monthly or semi-monthly payments over a specific period until the agreed-upon settlement amount is paid in full.

-- Settlements requiring Court approval, in Georgia, may take two to four months.
+Settlements requiring court approval, in Georgia, may take two to four months.
 Most cases involving minor children or incapacitated adults require probate or state court approval.

 How long does it take to receive compensation after I win in court?

-If your case goes to trial before a judge or jury, you might have waited weeks, months, or in some extreme cases several years.
+If your case goes to trial before a judge or jury, you might have waited weeks, months or, in some extreme cases, several years.

 When the court announces a verdict and judgment in your favor, the defense typically has 30 days to file an appeal.
 If they appeal, it is unlikely that you will receive any payment until the appeal is over.
 Fortunately, most cases are not appealed.

-If the insurance company or the defendant fails to pay, you may obtain a writ of fi fa and take additional legal action to collect against the individual defendant or the business you sued.
+If the insurance company or defendant fails to pay, you may take additional legal action to collect against the parties you sued.
 However, insurance companies rarely let this happen, and almost always pay the judgment fairly quickly.

 When should you accept a quick settlement offer from an insurance company?